ccbs-stradl/coding_club/Sessions/README.md

 * **2020_11_11_eddie.md**
   * Tips on using Eddie hopefully useful for both people new to Eddie and those who have been using it a while but want to use it more efficently.

+* *Troubleshooting/*
+  * Sessions on troubleshooting coding problems or showing solutions to problems.